 So when these kids grow up, they do not have the required focus and mental stimulation for any amount of creative work.
 They also lack the determination to set goals and to work hard for them.
 The guilt that was created in the childhood days results in passivity, frigidity, and psychopathic behavior.

-The next age is of school going kid.
+The next age is of school-going kid.
 Schools are important for imparting values in the child.
-If the parents doubt her ability to compete with the peers, she may get discouraged and develop a feeling of inferiority.
+If the parents doubt her ability to compete with her peers, she may get discouraged and develop a feeling of inferiority.
 Thus inferiority complex destroys her ability to work effectively and leaves no reason for her to exist in the world (in her head).

 If you are stuck in the same situation as of her (our child in the discussion), then I suggest you give immediate help to your inner child.
 You are now responsible for your own growth.